ZhaoqLiu/BreakNLI/README.md

     > generated hypothesis: The house is very small and boasts over ten bedrooms, a huge kitchen, and a full sized olympic pool.
     >
 2. Generation parameters of $G$ needs further consideration.
-3. For the cases that $M(p, h^k)$ fails to comply the relationship indicated by the triangles (1 & 3), does it really break the NLI system?
+3. For the cases that $M(p, h^k)$ fails to comply with the relationship indicated by the triangles (1 & 3), does it really break the NLI system?
 We need to inspect the generated statements.
+4. We are using the pairs that could be correctly perceived by the NLI system.
+Should be expect the system to make 100-percent in evaluation?

 **Temporary results:**
 | Inequal/strictly inequal | Flan-T5-base  | Flan-T5-large | Flan-T5-xl   |